neondatabase/website/content/docs/conceptual-guides/branching.md

 - Run potentially destructive queries without impacting your main Branch
 - Run time travel queries against historical state
-- Run a set of queries with separate resources to avoid impacting your application
 - Tag and name the current moment for PITR convenience or ML model training repeatability
 - Run tests on a Branch created from production data